 A/Prof Ian Davis is a medical oncologist working at Austin Health and the Ludwig institute for cancer research (LICR) in Melbourne, Australia, where he is head of the uro-oncology laboratory.
 He holds a Victorian cancer agency clinical researcher fellowship and is an NHMRC honorary practitioner fellow.
 His primary clinical interests are in urologic cancer and in melanoma, and his primary research interests are in cancer immunology and the biology of urologic cancers.
 A/Prof Davis is a member of the cancer council Victoria urology and skin committees and the standing subcommittee on research.
 He established and chairs the Cosa Urologic Oncology Group and the Australian and New Zealand urogenital and prostate cancer trials group ltd (ANZUP).

-Associate Professor Sue Evans
+Professor Sue Evans

 Associate Professor Mark Frydenberg